jiegec/awesome-stars/README.md

 - [DNSCrypt/dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) - dnscrypt-proxy 2 - A flexible DNS proxy, with support for encrypted DNS protocols.
 - [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [bazelbuild/bazel-gazelle](https://github.com/bazelbuild/bazel-gazelle) - Gazelle is a Bazel build file generator for Bazel projects.
 It natively supports Go and protobuf, and it may be extended to support new languages and custom rule sets.
-- [rtr7/router7](https://github.com/rtr7/router7) - a small home internet router completely written in Go
+- [rtr7/router7](https://github.com/rtr7/router7) - router7 is a small home internet router completely written in Go.
+It is implemented as a gokrazy appliance.
 - [ory/oathkeeper](https://github.com/ory/oathkeeper) - A cloud native Identity & Access Proxy / API (IAP) and Access Control Decision API that authenticates, authorizes, and mutates incoming HTTP(s) requests.
 Inspired by the BeyondCorp / Zero Trust white
 - [go-bongo/bongo](https://github.com/go-bongo/bongo) - Go ODM for MongoDB
 - [khlieng/dispatch](https://github.com/khlieng/dispatch) - Web-based IRC client in Go.